raphaelsty/cherche/docs/rank/rank.md

 Rankers are models that measure the semantic similarity between a document and a query.
 The ranker allows to reorder the documents retrieved by the retriever (Tf-Idf, BM25, ...) based on the semantic similarity between the query and the documents retrieved.

+## k and on parameters

-The rankers all have a k-parameter during the initialization which allows to select the number of documents to keep after the ranking.
+The rankers all have a `k`-parameter during the initialization which allows to select the number of documents to keep after the ranking.
 The default value is`None`, i.e the ranker will not drop any documents.

+The `on` parameter allows the ranker to be used on multiple fields.
+The rankers will concatenate the fields to calculate the embeddings of the documents.

-## ranker.Encoder
+## rank.Encoder

 The `ranker.Encoder` model allows the use of framework that encode queries and documents with a single model.
 It is compatible with the [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) models.